-ELE423 Elementary Geometry II (2 credits)
+ELE423 Elementary Seminar I (2 credits)

-This course continues the study of Montessori geometry.
-After taking Geometry I, the student will build on that foundational understanding of geometry.
+This course continues the study of Montessori curriculum.
+After taking courses related to Montessori curriculum for the younger elementary-aged child, the student will build on that foundational understanding of mathematics, language, cultural, and geometry.
 Concepts, lessons, and materials geared towards an older elementary-aged child will be presented and practiced.

-ELE424 Elementary Language II (1 credit)
+ELE424 Elementary Seminar II (1 credit)

-This course continues the study of the Montessori Language.
-After taking Language I, the student will build on that foundational understanding of language.
+This course continues the study of Montessori curriculum.
+After taking courses related to Montessori curriculum for the younger elementary-aged child, the student will build on that foundational understanding of mathematics, language, cultural, and geometry.
 Concepts, lessons, and materials geared towards an older elementary-aged child will be presented and practiced.

-ELE425 Elementary Mathematics II (2 credits)
+ELE425 Elementary Seminar III (2 credits)

-This course continues the study of Montessori mathematics.
-After taking Mathematics I, the student will build on that foundational understanding of mathematics.
+This course continues the study of Montessori curriculum.
+After taking courses related to Montessori curriculum for the younger elementary-aged child, the student will build on that foundational understanding of mathematics, language, cultural, and geometry.
 Concepts, lessons, and materials geared towards an older elementary-aged child will be presented and practiced.

-ELE426 Elementary Cultural: History and Geography II (2 credits)
+ELE426 Elementary Seminar IV (2 credits)